UofT-DSI/shell/README.md

 This folder contains the html versions of the slides.
 Either the pdf slides or the html slides can be used when teaching.
 If slides are edited to contain any gifs, the instructor will need to use the html slides so that the gifs are active.

 ### 5. *pdf-homework*:
-This folder contains homeowork for students to practice.
+This folder contains homework for students to practice Unix and Git/GitHub workshops.
 It is separated by week, then by day.
 Please complete the Unix Shell homework in the first week, and the Git/GitHub homework in the second.

 It is just a suggestion but it will help students throughout the workshop, as content is cumulative and will only get more difficult.
 Unfortunately, there is not enough time to review previous content each class so while this homework is **not** graded, it is highly recommended.